 About The Initiative

-WRI India Sustainable Cities, in collaboration with the Toyota Mobility Foundation (TMF), has launched the Station Access and Mobility Program (STAMP), which focuses on high-quality last-mile connectivity to Namma Metro in Bengaluru.
+WRI India Ross Center, in collaboration with the Toyota Mobility Foundation (TMF), has launched the Station Access and Mobility Program (STAMP), which focuses on high-quality last-mile connectivity to Namma Metro in Bengaluru.
 Last-mile connectivity refers to the ease of access between public transit networks and commuters’ final destinations, such as homes and offices.
 This remains a key challenge for the metro in Bengaluru.
 Through STAMP, WRI India is working with citizens, entrepreneurs, government, and other stakeholders to help build ground-up, participative, and collaborative systems for improved access and connectivity to station areas.

 Launched in December 2016, STAMP is mobilized through the following approach: